hughsie/passim/README.md

 metadata from other peers.
 If Avahi is not running, or mDNS is turned off on the firewall then no files will be shared.

-The cached index is shared with all users without any kind of authentication -- both over mDNS and as a HTTP page on `http://localhost:27500/`.
+The cached index is available locally without any kind of authentication -- both over mDNS and as a HTTP page on `http://localhost:27500/`.

 So, **NEVER ADD FILES TO THE CACHE THAT YOU DO NOT WANT TO SHARE**.
 Even the filename may give more